hyahatiph-labs/ln-infrabot/README.md

 # ln-infrabot

-infrabot accepts payments via LSATS to deploy and maintain infrastructure so you don't have to
+infrabot accepts payments via LSATS to deploy and maintain infrastructure

 become part of a global decentralized IaaS network by leveraging micro-payments and existing resources